IcedGarion/dumb-rsync/README.md

 ## How it works
 - set up a linux server with ssh and rsync installed.
-- edit the file_list.txt file by adding the directories' paths you want to back up (one per line).
+- in a windows or linux client, edit `file_list.txt` by adding the directories' paths you want to back up (one per line).
-- edit `backup_script.sh` by adding the IP address of a linux server hosting the files and where to put them.
+- in the same way, edit `backup_script.sh` and put the IP address of a linux server hosting the files and where to put them on it.
 - launch the script and wait for the files to be back'd up!
 - ( you can also schedule automatic backups )